ie-safebank/safebank-fe/docs/tdd-strategy.md

 ## Test-Driven Development (TDD)

-Test-Driven Development (TDD) follows a cycle of:
+- We implemented TDD by follwing this cycle:

   1. Write tests 📝
   2. Tests fail ❌
   3. Write code 🧑‍💻
   4. Tests pass ✅
   5. Refactor 🔄

+- Using this method, we made sure that all user acceptance criteria was met and produced high quality code.

 ## Behavior-Driven Development (BDD) 🧑‍🤝‍🧑